Optimal Coding Functions for Pairwise Message Sharing on Finite-Field Multi-Way Relay Channels: Main Results

 \subsection{Channel Model}

-Fig.~\ref{fig} shows the FFMWRC.
-Denote the users by 1, 2, $\dotsc$, $L$, and the relay by 0.
-Further denote the channel input from node $i$ by $X_i$, and the channel output received by node $i$ by $Y_i$.
-The FFMWRC is defined as follows:
+Figure~\ref{fig} depicts the finite-field multi-way relay channel with users denoted by 1, 2, $\dotsc$, $L$, and the relay denoted by 0.
+The channel input from node $i$ is given by $X_i$, and the channel output received by node $i$ by $Y_i$.
+The channel consists of a finite-field uplink, defined as